project-tenjin/backend/README.md

 # Deploying

-Travis is deploying to Cloud Foundry (user is redi-project-tenjin@googlegroups.com).
+Travis is deploying to Cloud Foundry (user is redi-project-tenjin@googlegroups.com) to acceptance and then to production, if tests pass.
 No manual deploys should ever be needed / done.
 Simply run all tests locally and push to github:

 `./ship.sh`